Omaha Soft Tissue Injury Attorney

 Not only will your course of treatment be more difficult, but the medical bills will begin to stack up.
 Soft tissue injuries can occur in multiple parts of the body at once and add to the already considerable costs of your other injuries, not to mention any property damage or lost wages.
 It is important to ensure you are financially stable throughout your recovery period so you can solely focus on healing and moving on after an injury.

 The state of Nebraska allows victims of an injury up to four years to file a personal injury claim.
 This time period is longer than most states, but it can be extremely stressful to juggle an insurance claim on top of your medical treatments, physical therapy, and re-adjusting to day-to-day life.
 Luckily, you do not have to do it alone.
 Bottlinger Law, L.L.C. was founded to help victims receive proper compensation for their injuries and has the experience necessary to handle your personal injury claim.
-Contact an Omaha personal injury lawyer at (402) 505-8234 to schedule a free initial consultation.
+Contact an Omaha orthopedic injury lawyer at (402) 505-8234 to schedule a free initial consultation.

 - Soft Tissue Injuries from Car Accidents